The Ultimate Guide to HARO Link Building: Strategies and Benefits

 • Onboarding by understanding more about the client

-We don’t believe in one-size-fits-all solutions.
-That’s why we ask you to fill out a quick survey about your company history, goals, audience, tone, mindset, achievements, and challenges.
-That’s how we tailor our content to your specific business.
+As SEO professionals, we don’t believe in one-size-fits-all solutions.
+That’s why we ask you to fill out a quick survey about your company’s history, goals, audience, tone, mindset, achievements, and challenges.
+That’s how we tailor our content to your specific business and make it stand out from the crowd.

 • Selecting only relevant pitches